 Staff

-Black Rock Arts Foundation employs two full time staff members, the Executive Director and Program Assistant.
+Black Rock Arts Foundation employs three full time staff members: the Executive Director, the Program and Development Assistant, and the Administrative Assistant/Office Manager.

 Tomas McCabe, Executive Director